johnniecosmos/EthereumBridge/README.md

 ### Secret20 -> Ethereum/ERC-20

-Call the `send` method of the Secret20 token, with the recipient being our multisig address, and the `msg` field containing the
-__base64 encoded__ ethereum address
+Call the `send` method of the Secret20 token, with the recipient being the swap contract, and the `msg` field containing the __base64 encoded__ ethereum address

 ```